sjhloco/nornir_validate/README.md

                            '_mode': 'strict'}}
 ```

-### Actual state
+## Actual state

-The actual_state is the devices command output converted into a data structure that matches that of the desired state.
+Netmiko is used to gather the command outputs and create a NTC textFSM formatted data model from them which are then passed into *actual_state.py* to convert them into a data structure that matches that of the desired state.
 Due to complexity in creating the data structure python logic rather than jinja templating is used to accomplish this.
-To allow for ease of expansion *actual_state.py* is split into three sections.

-- ***Mini-functions:*** Functions used by any other functions for repeatable tasks to keep it DRY
-- ***actual_state_engine:*** The engine that will run the specific actual state formatting function dependant on the devices OS
-- ***os_type_formatting:*** Per-OS function to create the actual state file for all the commands for that specific device OS type

-The *validate_task* function (in *nornir_validate.py*) passes the command output into *actual_state.py* as a dictionary with the *command* as the key and the *command output* as the value.
-The *actual_state_engine* function loops through the dictionary and passes both the key and value into the OS specific *os_type_formatting* function based on the OS type got from the Nornir *platform* host_var.
-The *command* (key) is matched upon and formatting applied on the *command output* (value) to create a structured nested dictionary (dictionary of dictionaries) that matches the desired state.
+Based on the *os_type* of the device (nornir *platform*) a dictionary of the *command* (key) and *command output* (value) are passed through an os_type specific method to a structured nested dictionary (dictionary of dictionaries) that matches the formatting of the desired state.

-For example, the python logic to format the OSPF and port-channel:
+For example, the python logic to format the OSPF and port-channel looks like this.

 ```python
     if "show ip ospf neighbor" in cmd: